nefarius/HidHide/README.md

 ## Donations

+> From creator Eric

 Creating a utility like this requires time and dedication.
 Should you like to express your gratitude, consider a pledge for a game I'm rather fond of; the biggest crowd funded game currently in development *Star Citizen*.
 Be sure to apply a referral code at account creation as it gives a bit more in-game currency and can't be applied later on.
 My referral code is *STAR-K6S5-KPY7* should you seek one.
 Have fun and see you in the verse!

+> From maintainer Nefarius

+You can find all my donation options [over here](https://docs.nefarius.at/Donations/)!